All Episodes

 What I've concluded, and I know Matt Towery was on TV with me last night, and he's concluded if there's just not enough runway or votes out there that would be available that's going to change the outcome.

-Uh, I would assume then there's going to be a a recount.
+I would assume then there's going to be a recount.

 The law actually requires it, I believe, at 0.5% difference.

-I mean, if this doesn't show you once again, we pointed out every time it happens that every vote counts.
+I mean, if this doesn't show you once again, we point it out every time it happens that every vote counts.

 Well, here we go again.

-Anyway, Matt Towery, insider advantage polster, attorney, syndicated columnist, Robert Cahaley, Polster.
+Anyway, Matt Towery, Insider Advantage, pollster, attorney, syndicated columnist, Robert Cahaley, pollster.

-He is the head of the Trafalgar group, uh, to the credit of both of them.
+He is the head of the Trafalgar Group.

-They told me before this race on this show, this is gonna be a razor thin close race.
+To the credit of both of them, they told me before this race on this show, this is going to be a razor-thin close race.

-They nailed it as usual, just like they said Republicans would lose the uh the the runoff races in January of 2021.
+They nailed it as usual, just like they said Republicans would lose the runoff races in January of 2021.

 I know they're friendly, but they're independent in terms of their own polling methodology.